IseeHorizont/MarvelHeroesRestApi/README.md

-This is training for create a public API where users can request Marvel's heroes data in JSON format.
+<h2>This is my result of training to create a public REST API where users can request Marvel's heroes data in JSON format</h2>

 <p align="center">
   <h3 align="center"> Endpoints </h2>